jubianchi/jsimple/README.md

 let myService = new MyService(new OtherService());
 ```

-This will never call Jsimple as all the constructor arguments are manually provided.
+This will never call jsimple as all the constructor arguments are manually provided.

 ## License